 Metadata is derivable from the information available from the HO.
-The following variables will require additional processing:
+Recall that the definition of uncertainty (Sec.
+1.3.2) is based on the 95% confidence level.
+The following variables may require additional processing:

 - The bounding rectangle is computable from either the distribution of stations or nodes, or from grid parameters - Position uncertainties may be available from the HO's metadata; otherwise they must be calculated - Speed and direction uncertainties, if specified as a single value for the dataset, may be available from the HO; otherwise they must be calculated